jmichalenko/cs50labs/libraries/README.md

 ## Your Turn!

 1. Alter the code in multiplication.c.
 Create a function that takes two numbers that are input, multiplies them together, and returns the product.
-2. Prototype, or declare the function at the top of the file, just before the main function.
+2. Remember, prototype, or declare the function at the top of the file, just before the main function.

 {%spoiler"Hint"%}